erinvdoyle/flowerfarm/README.md

 1. STRATEGY -
    To achieve a visually pleasing web experience that evokes a connection to nature and invites its visitors to plan either a day or an event out at the farm.

+   - User Stories
+     - As a visitor, I want:
+       - A simple and inviting layout.
+The navigation features are easy to use and the information is presented in a logical, straightforward manner.
+       - To learn about the ethos of the farm and the people who founded it.
+       - To explore the different opportunities to visit the farm and how to experience it
+       - An easy way to stay informed about upcoming classes and activities
+       - To find out what kind of events are hosted and to be able to easily contact the farm for more information about booking my own event.

 2. SCOPE -
    - i.
 An enticing landing page witha simple layout that displays the beauty of the farm's flowers while inviting visitors to explore the site.
    - ii.
 A feel good origin story about literal and metaphorical black sheep and a mission statement to connect with the reader.
    - iii.
-Visit and Events pages to display what the farm offers.
+Visit and Events pages to display what user experiences the farm offers.
+   - iv.
+A mailing list subscription service and a contact form to get updated class schedules and to be able to inquire about booking an event.

 3. STRUCTURE -
    Four pages with clear purposes.
 Landing, About (titled "Our Story"), Visit, and Events.